longtingwu/longtingwu.github.io/_pages/talks.md

 ---

 The following is a list of talks which I have given in seminars, workshops and conferences.
+- 16.01.2023.
+International Conference for Mathematics and Its Applications (online).
+Chungnam National University.

 - 19.09.2022.
 Math seminar (online), Sun Yat-sen University.